Skip to main content

 Illustration curtesy of Professor H.F.
 Poulsen

-The CeXS Director, Peter Hedström, is leading the prestudy into this state-of-the-art option, with the prestudy engaging the Swedish research community, the SMS beamline staff, and researchers around the world.
+The CeXS Director, Peter Hedström, appreciates the contribution to the prestudy made by the Swedish research community, the SMS beamline staff, and researchers around the world.

 Responsible: CeXS Director Peter Hedström